jonashackt/crossplane-aws-azure/README.md

-# Provision a S3 Bucket with crossplane
+# Provision a S3 Bucket with Crossplane

 __The crossplane core Controller and the Provider AWS Controller should now be ready to provision any infrastructure component in AWS!__

 You heard right: we don't create a Kubernetes based infrastructure component - but we start with a simple S3 Bucket.

-Therefore we can have a look into the crossplane AWS provider API docs: https://doc.crds.dev/github.com/crossplane/provider-aws/s3.aws.crossplane.io/Bucket/v1beta1@v0.18.1
+Therefore we can have a look into the Crossplane AWS provider API docs: https://doc.crds.dev/github.com/crossplane/provider-aws/s3.aws.crossplane.io/Bucket/v1beta1@v0.18.1

 ## Defining all Composite Resource components to provide an AWS EKS cluster